CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     ![Visual Studio Code Icon](./images/d-37.png)

-1. The **sentiment** field will be used to add the output from the **get-sentiment** skill that was added the skillset.
+1. The **sentiment** field will be used to add the output from the **get-sentiment** skill that was added to the skillset.
 The **url** field will be used to add the URL for each indexed document to the index, based on the **metadata_storage_path** value extracted from the data source.
-Note that index already includes the **metadata_storage_path** field, but it's used as the index key and Base-64 encoded, making it efficient as a key but requiring client applications to decode it if they want to use the actual URL value as a field.
+Note that the index already includes the **metadata_storage_path** field, but it's used as the index key and Base-64 encoded, making it efficient as a key but requiring client applications to decode it if they want to use the actual URL value as a field.
 Adding a second field for the unencoded value resolves this problem.

 ### Task 6.4: Review and modify the indexer